SSWConsulting/SSW.Rules.Content/rules/do-you-use-redirecttoaction-instead-of-returning-a-view-thats-not-named-the-same-as-the-action/rule.md

 In cases where data is posted, if you don't do a redirect and the user hits the refresh/reload button in the browser, the data can be is submitted more than once.
 This can lead to duplicate data being stored in your database.

-Redirecting after posted data has been processed is called the     [Post-Redirect-Get (or PRG) pattern](http&#58;//en.wikipedia.org/wiki/Post/Redirect/Get).
+Redirecting after posted data has been processed is called the [Post-Redirect-Get (or PRG) pattern](https://en.wikipedia.org/wiki/Post/Redirect/Get).

-::: bad
 ```cs
 [HttpPost]
 public ActionResult Create(CreateModel model)